Federal judge dismisses Disney's free speech lawsuit against DeSantis

 Before control of the district changed hands from Disney allies to DeSantis appointees early last year, the Disney supporters on its board signed agreements with Disney shifting control over design and construction at Disney World to the company.
 The new DeSantis appointees claimed the “eleventh-hour deals” neutered their powers, and the district sued the company in state court in Orlando to have the contracts voided.

-Disney has filed counterclaims which include asking the state court to declare the agreements valid and enforceable.
+Disney has filed counterclaims that include asking the state court to declare the agreements valid and enforceable.

 Follow Mike Schneider on X: @MikeSchneiderAP.